ToastedNub/My-Public-Scripts/Update Logs.md

  - Added more scripts for ease of use
  - Changed start files, ther is only 1 now that asks what mode you want to run

-# Added Audio Enhancer 9/3/25
- - Splits audio into 4 stems and enhances it

-# Added Discord Cleaner 5/2/25
- - Cleand your server to abide by Discord TOS to better protect your members and your server

 # Updated Quality Enhancer 4/11/25
  - Updated video scripts
  - Automatic cleanup